Man, Leo's going to get piss— what? You kicked his ass? Never mind.

 - Played for laughs in the pilot of Kamen Rider Ryuki.
 Shinji goes into battle before gaining a contract monster, and the flimsy-looking sword he gets as a default weapon breaks from an Offhand Backhand (technically a swipe from a Giant Spider's foreleg).

 - At the end of the first major arc of Mahou Sentai Magiranger, Kai breaks Wolzard's sword in a one-on-one fight before he and the rest of the team defeat Branken, the Disc One Final Boss.
-Wolzard takes the fallen Disc One Final Boss Branken's sword and spends a few episodes re-forging it into a suitable replacement (which is perfectly identical to the first, so it's not for merchandising purposes.)
+Wolzard takes Branken's sword and spends a few episodes re-forging it into a replacement (which is perfectly identical to the first, so it's not for merchandising purposes.)

 - In Samurai Sentai Shinkenger, the sword that is actually made from the souls of his family gets damaged, so Juzo has to make do with one of the swords used by the Mooks for several episodes.